Do you need a good alternative to Basecamp? Well, if that’s the case, then you’ve come to the right place.

 Price:A free trial is available for new users.
 For information on our pricing plans, kindly visit our pricing page.

 Scoro is an end-to-end business management software solution for professionals and creative services that help them to streamline work and eliminate routine tasks.
 It combines project planning, time-tracking, and invoicing into one platform, and that’s what makes Scoro a great alternative to Basecamp.

 - Track the actual and the billable time

 - Powerful reporting and beautiful dashboard

 Price: Scoro’s Premium plan is for $33/user/month.

-The next one in the list of Basecamp alternatives is Huddle.
+The next one in the list of apps like Basecamp is Huddle.
 Huddle is an industry-leading collaboration software that offers secure collaboration for teams, enterprises, and various government organizations.
 What distinguishes it from Basecamp is whether you’re working on an internal project or collaborating with clients, Huddle can be easily customized for an ‘on-brand’ experience.